...

 At the Law Office of Bryan Fagan PLLC, we are committed to helping our clients understand the intricacies of family law, especially concerning key issues like Are Child Support and Custody Separate in Texas and Do I Have to Pay Child Support if I Have Joint Custody of My Child?
 These are critical questions for anyone dealing with the challenges of post-separation parenting in Texas.

-Navigating the complexities of child support and custody in Texas can be daunting, but being well-informed about your legal rights and responsibilities is an essential first step.
+Navigating the complexities of child support and custody in Texas can be daunting.
+However, being well-informed about your legal rights and responsibilities is an essential first step.
 According to the Texas Family Code, even when parents share joint custody, or what Texas law refers to as “joint managing conservatorship,” child support may still be required.
 The courts consider various factors to ensure that the child’s financial needs are met adequately, regardless of the custody arrangements (Tex.
 Fam.
 Code Ann. §§ 153.134 and 154.123).

 An illustration offering practical advice for navigating child support and custody matters in Texas.